Lowell Spinners

-The Lowell Spinners are an amateur baseball team based in Lowell, Massachusetts, set to begin play in the summer of 2026.
-A former professional baseball team, also based in Lowell, was previously known by the same name.
+The Lowell Spinners are an amateur baseball team based in Lowell, Massachusetts, that began play in the summer of 2026.
+A former professional baseball team based in Lowell was previously known by the same name.

 The professional team was founded in 1996, after the Elmira Pioneers moved to Lowell.
 From 1996 to 2020, the Spinners were members of Minor League Baseball's New York–Penn League (NYPL) as the Class A Short Season affiliate of the Boston Red Sox.
 For the 1996 and 1997 seasons, the Spinners played at Stoklosa Alumni Field; from 1998 onward, they played at Edward A. LeLacheur Park.
 With Major League Baseball's reorganization of the minor leagues after the 2020 season, Lowell was not selected to continue in affiliated baseball, which resulted in the team folding.

-In November 2025, a revival of the Spinners name, with a new team under new ownership, was announced—the team plans to begin play in the Futures Collegiate Baseball League, a collegiate summer baseball team, in 2026.
+In November 2025, a revival of the Spinners name, with a new team under new ownership, was announced—the team began play in the Futures Collegiate Baseball League, a collegiate summer baseball team, in 2026.